Best Smart Litter Boxes: Self Cleaning Picks for 2025

 5. Smarty Pear Leo’s Loo Too

 Leo’s Loo Too is quiet, compact, and visually clean.
 The sealed drawer helps with smell, and app alerts make it easy to know when to empty.
-This is a nice fit for apartments where cycle noise matters and floor space is tight.
-Keep a regular wipe schedule for the inner drum and check the step for tracking.
-If you also struggle with hair tumbleweeds around the litter zone, look at our smart pet cleaners roundup for robot vacuums and air care that reduce odor and dander.
+If hair tumbleweeds collect around the litter zone, check our smart pet cleaners roundup.
+For size, safety sensors, and accessories, see Smarty Pear’s product page.

 Smarty Pear Leo’s Loo Too